-Acute psychiatric inpatient: May use Brokerage if service activity is relating to placement within 30 days of discharge, up to 3 non-consecutive 30 day periods.
-If other services, including medication services, are provided while consumer is hospitalized, use lockout non-claiming procedure/location.
-Other services provided on day of admission, but before admission are allowed.
+Acute psychiatric inpatient: Partial Lockout.
+May use Brokerage if service activity is documented as relating to placement or discharge planning.
+Additional restriction is that Brokerage must be within 30 days of discharge, up to 3 non-consecutive 30-day periods.
+Medication related services, if within scope, provided while consumer is hospitalized, use Non-Billable Medication.
+Other services, such as Collateral, use the non-billable form of the service.

+All services provided on day of admission, but before admission are allowed.
 All services allowed on day of discharge.

-Crisis Residential: Brokerage services only allowed.
+Crisis Residential: Partial Lockout Brokerage services allowed.
 Medication services are allowed if within scope of practice.
-Mental Health Services, i.e., Individual, Group, Rehab, Collateral, Crisis Intervention are not allowed.
-May use Other Non-billable Chart Note or Brokerage, No MC.
+Mental Health Services, i.e., Assessment, Plan Development, Individual, Group, Rehab, Collateral, Crisis Intervention are not allowed.
+May use Non-Billable versions of Individual, Group, Rehab, Collateral or Non-billable Chart Note.